crossplane/crossplane/design/one-pager-configuration-stacks.md

 ### Custom Patchers

-The configuration stack reconciler that has two types of patcher functions where developer can intercept the reconciler flow and provide their own logic:
+The resource pack reconciler that has two types of patcher functions where developer can intercept the reconciler flow and provide their own logic:
 * `KustomizationPatcher`: Its signature includes the generic `ParentResource` object that represents the stack CR and `Kustomization` object that represents the